 - Identifies steps to address mitigation concerns during response and recovery activities.

 As a public document, an EOP also cites its legal basis, states its objectives, and acknowledges assumptions.

 -City of Eastvale 2017 EOP update - coming soon!

 The Community Emergency Response Team (CERT) is a program that educates individuals about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
 Using training learned in the classroom and during exercises, CERT volunteers can assist others in their community following a disaster when professional responders are not immediately available to help.
 Below are CERT Basic Training Course Materials:

-To register or for general inquiries, contact Alia Rodriguez at email@example.com.
+For general inquiries contact Alia Rodriguez at firstname.lastname@example.org